 Are you wondering how a man should treat his wife according to the Bible?
-Read this chapter from Your Marriage God’s Way to find out!
+What does it mean to live with your wives in an understanding way as 1 Peter 3:7 commands?
+Read or listen to this chapter from Your Marriage God’s Way to find out!

 Table of Contents

 - A MAN TREATS HIS WIFE ACCORDING TO THE BIBLE BY LEARNING ABOUT HER

 - A MAN TREATS HIS WIFE ACCORDING TO THE BIBLE BY VALUING HER FEMININITY

 - A MAN TREATS HIS WIFE ACCORDING TO THE BIBLE BY PROTECTING HER